Knoblauchpilze/pge-app/README.md

   }
 }
 ```

 Whenever the user clicks on the game and doesn't target directly a menu, the `Game::performAction` method is called.
 It is passed on the coordinates of the click in tiles using a floating point format (meaning that the `Game` can access the intra-tile position).

 By default actions are ignored if the game is disabled: this corresponds to the `Game` being paused.
 The user is free to add any code to create in-game element whenever the user clicks somewhere.
+For example, display a label if the user clicks on a building somewhere in the game, or spawn a new entity.

 ## The GameState class